Doubts Chapter 44

 Saturday, January 1, 1983

 The Rose Day parade was very impressive!
-When it was over, we went to Dave’s house and I helped him pack.
+When it was over, we went to Dave’s house, and I helped him pack.
 From there, we went to Ed’s place so that he could say goodbye to everyone.
-Then we went to my place where I had a very special dinner planned for us.
-Rose knew this and told me that she would be sure to go to her mom’s place so that we could have the place to ourselves since it was our last evening together.
+Then we went to my place, where I had a special dinner planned for us.

-When we got to my place, Rose was still there.
-I set the table nicely with two special glasses that I had bought just for tonight and a candle to go with it.
-When Rose saw this she said that she had changed her mind and that she wasn’t going to her mom’s after all.
-Then she turned on the T.V. loud in the living room.
+When Rose saw this, she said she had changed her mind and wasn’t going to her mom’s after all.
+Then she turned on the TV loudly in the living room.
 The living room is connected to the kitchen, so it was kind of awkward.

-Dave felt bad for Rose, so he asked me to invite her to eat with us, which I did.
-I was sure she would say no, but she sat down at the table in no time, with a fork in hand.
-The table was only set for two so I had to get out another plate, cup, and silverware.
-I could not believe she was doing this to us.
-Here we were the three of us sitting at a candle-lit table having dinner together.
+The table was only set for two, so I had to get out another plate, cup, and silverware.
+I could not believe she was doing this to me!
+Here we were, the three of us sitting at a candle-lit table having dinner together.
 Not how I had imagined it!

 Sunday, January 2, 1983